GeekAlexis/FastMOT/README.md

 - For more flexibility, modify the config file `cfg/mot.json`
   - Set `camera_size` and `camera_fps` to match your camera setting.
 You can use `v4l2-ctl -d /dev/video0 --list-formats-ext` to list all settings for your camera
   - To change detector, modify `detector_type`.
 This can be either `YOLO` or `SSD`
-  - To change target classes, please refer to the labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py), and set `class_ids` under the correct detector.
+  - To change classes, please refer to the labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py), and set `class_ids` under the correct detector.
 Default class is `1`, which corresponds to person
-  - For SSD, a more lightweight backbone can be used by changing `model` to `SSDMobileNetV1` or `SSDMobileNetV2`
+  - To swap model, modify `model` under a detector.
+For SSD, you can choose from `SSDInceptionV2`, `SSDMobileNetV1`, or `SSDMobileNetV2`
   - Note that with SSD, the detector splits a frame into tiles and processes them in batches for the best accuracy.
 Change `tiling_grid` to `[2, 2]` if a smaller batch size is preferred
   - If more accuracy is desired and processing power is not an issue, reduce `detector_frame_skip`.
-You may also want to reduce `max_age` to get rid of undetected lost tracks quickly
+You may also want to increase `max_age` such that `max_age * detector_frame_skip` is around `30-40`
- - To track custom classes (e.g. vehicle), please refer to [fast-reid](https://github.com/JDAI-CV/fast-reid) and [darknet](https://github.com/AlexeyAB/darknet) to train your ReID model and YOLOv4, respectively.
-Convert the model to ONNX format and place it under `fastmot/models`. [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) is a great source if you want to convert a Darknet model to ONNX.
-Finally, follow the examples below to add additional models: https://github.com/GeekAlexis/FastMOT/blob/f7864e011699b355128d0cc25768c71d12ee6397/fastmot/models/reid.py#L49 https://github.com/GeekAlexis/FastMOT/blob/f7864e011699b355128d0cc25768c71d12ee6397/fastmot/models/yolo.py#L90
+ - To track custom classes (e.g. vehicle), please refer to [fast-reid](https://github.com/JDAI-CV/fast-reid) and [Darknet](https://github.com/AlexeyAB/darknet) to train your ReID model and YOLOv4, respectively.
+Convert the model to ONNX format and place it under `fastmot/models`.
+To convert YOLOv4 to ONNX, [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) is a great source.
+Finally, follow the examples below to add additional models: https://github.com/GeekAlexis/FastMOT/blob/f7864e011699b355128d0cc25768c71d12ee6397/fastmot/models/reid.py#L49 https://github.com/GeekAlexis/FastMOT/blob/f7864e011699b355128d0cc25768c71d12ee6397/fastmot/models/yolo.py#L90 Note that TensorRT conversion happens at runtime, so `ENGINE_PATH` does not have to exist beforehand
 - Please star if you find this repo useful/interesting.
 It means a lot to me!